Our website uses cookies for statistical purposes.

 Individuals who move to Portugal and obtain permanent residence here will wish to take care of several other issues, apart from housing, healthcare, and basic services.
 The list also includes exchanging the driving license issued by the home country with a Portuguese one.
 This is done with the Institute of Mobility and Transports (Instituto da Mobilidade e de Transportes (IMT) and it depends on the country of origin.
 Three situations are possible:

-The license was issued by an EU/EEA country: the EU license can be used in Portugal until its expiration, however, the Portuguese address where the license holder lives is registered with the IMT within 60 days of settling in the country; a fee of 30 euros applies and the applicant will also need to submit biometric data;
+• The license was issued by an EU/EEA country: the EU license can be used in Portugal until its expiration, however, the Portuguese address where the license holder lives is registered with the IMT within 60 days of settling in the country; the applicant will also need to submit biometric data;

 The countries with which Portugal has a bilateral agreement for the reciprocal recognition and exchange of driver’s license include Andorra, Angola, Cape-Verde, the United Arab Emirates, Morocco, Mozambique, Saint Thomas, and Prince (São Tomé and Príncipe), Switzerland, Brazil.